Skip to footer content

 myPdf.saveAs(Paths.get("ExcelToPdf.pdf"));

-The above code started with an Excel file that might have been inaccessible to some users due to compatibility issues.
-Then converted it to an HTML document, preserving its formatting and structure.
+The above code starts with an Excel file that might have been inaccessible to some users due to compatibility issues.
+Then converts it to an HTML document, preserving its formatting and structure.
 Finally, IronPDF for Java is used to generate a universally accessible PDF file that maintains the original formatting and can be easily shared with others.
 You can also convert Excel to PDF using IronPDF for C# developers.

 Let's discuss the reasons why you might want to convert Excel files to PDF format using Java.
 Here are some common reasons: